Canop/broot/website/docs/documentation/installation.md

 You may download previous releases on [GitHub releases](https://github.com/Canop/broot/releases).

 When you download executable files, you'll have to ensure the shell can find them.
 An easy solution on linux is for example to put them in `/usr/local/bin`.
+You may also have to set them executable using `chmod +x broot`.

 # From crates.io